KILI-BC/TicTacToe/README.md

 # TicTacToe
- A simple webpage that features a TicTacToe game programmed in JavaScript
+ A simple webpage that features a TicTacToe game programmed in HTML and JavaScript